JomaMinoza/COVID-Analysis/README.md

 ---

+### Analysis Procedures

+After downloading/cloning this repository, run `script.R` to automate the analysis process.
+The file uses other R functions to perform the necessary analysis.

+*At this time, the analysis is still in construction.
+This section is subject to further changes*

+---

 ### File Details

 *This repository is still in progress.
 The details below are subject to constant changes*

+`COVID-Analysis.Rproj` - Used for RStudio to automatically set working directories and link this project to the repository.

 `datafunctions.R` - A file containing functions to be used for data extraction, cleaning, and filtering.